Dd1235/Compute/6/readme.md

 Set up redis either using docker `docker run -d -p 6379:6379 --name redis redis:7` or natively.

 - Update: added a client, and a websocket connection between client and server, so no shortpolling for job status.
-So worker now adds jobs to a channel, there is a go routine that is listening to this channel, when it received a job update, and broadcasts to the connections listening on that jobID
+So worker now adds jobs to a channel, there is a go routine that is listening to this channel, when it received a job update, and broadcasts to the connections listening on that jobID.
+So we send updates every x% to the client

 There is also a keep alive function that keeps connections alive, new go routine is spawned for this.